KoNekoD/tg-downloader/README.md

    ./tg_downloader
    ```

-The program will automatically load your configuration from the `.env` file and clear media from the specified Telegram channels.
+The program will automatically load your configuration from the `.env` file and download media from the specified Telegram channels.

 ## Inspiration